Hacking-Web3/poster-with-purpose/README.md

 ### __Consulting a profile__

-You can consult the profile of a person to see all their different creations or the posters that they printed or supported.
+You can consult the profile of a user to see all their different creations or the posters that they printed or supported.

 ![ page](./screenshots/profile.png)

 ---
 ---

-## To see more of the mockups or screenshots of the website please consult the [screenshots](https://github.com/Hacking-Web3/poster-with-purpose/tree/main/screenshots) folder :)
+## To see more of the mockups or screenshots of the website please consult the [screenshots](https://github.com/Hacking-Web3/poster-with-purpose/tree/main/screenshots) folder or you can directly go to our website [posterwithpurpose.com](https://posterwithpurpose.com):)